2012 United States House of Representatives elections in New Jersey: District 10

 Democrat Donald M. Payne, who had represented the 10th district since 1989, died on March 6, 2012.
-As a matter of convenience and cost saving, a special election will be held in conjunction with the regularly-scheduled November general election.
-Voters will be asked on the November ballot to select two candidates: one to serve the remainder of Payne's term in November and December, and the other candidate to serve the full 2-year term beginning in January 2013.
+As a matter of convenience and cost-saving, a special election was held in conjunction with the regularly scheduled November general election.
+Voters were asked on the November ballot to select two candidates: one to serve the remainder of Payne's term in November and December, and the other candidate to serve the full two-year term beginning in January 2013.

 On June 5, 2012, in the Democratic primary for the special election, Payne's son, Donald Payne Jr., defeated Ronald C. Rice (son of State Senator Ronald Rice) and Irvington Mayor Wayne Smith.
 In the Democratic primary for the full term, held on the same day, Payne Jr. competed against Rice, Smith, State Senator Nia Gill, Cathy Wright, and Dennis Flynn.
 He won in a landslide, garnering 60 percent of the vote.
 Rice received 19 percent, Gill 17 percent, and Smith, Flynn and Wright combined for about 5 percent of the vote.

 In the general election held on November 6, 2012, Payne Jr. defeated Republican candidate Brian Kelemen and independent Joanne Miller for the special election to fill the remainder of his father's term.